zzhikai/tp/docs/UserGuide.md

 ---
 ### Prefix and Input Summary

-The table below illustrates the meaning of the prefixes
+The table below illustrates the meaning of the prefixes and their respective inputs

 | Prefix | Meaning                  | Input       | Constraints |
 |:-------|:-------------------------|:------------|:------------|